 Racial Justice

-Most scientists and social scientists agree that there is no biological basis for race.
-Yet the idea that racial groups can be found in biology continues to make its way into human genetic research and biotechnologies.
-Some common examples include genetic studies on racialized health disparities, direct-to-consumer genetic ancestry tests, and forensic DNA databases.
-These products and practices typically try to reduce race to a set of biological markers, and fail to address the social, political, environmental, and economic inequalities that continue to make race a salient social category.
-Critical race scholars and racial justice advocates alike seek to promote public awareness and regulatory oversight of biotechnology to ensure that genetics isn’t used to exploit or reinforce existing institutional racial inequalities.
+Biologists and social scientists agree that race is a social category, not a biological or genetic one.
+Yet the idea that genetic lines can be drawn between racial groups continues to make its way into human genetic research and biotechnologies.
+Examples can be found in some genetic studies on racialized health disparities, direct-to-consumer genetic ancestry tests, and race-specific drugs.
+These products and practices are both inaccurate and socially pernicious when they reduce race to a set of biological markers and fail to address racism and the social, political, environmental, and economic inequalities that continue to make race a salient social category.

 Aggregated News